-Evidence of residence status for each applicant to Illinois Eastern Community Colleges should be provided to the college before or at the time of registration but no later than the first day of classes.
+Evidence of residency for each applicant to Illinois Eastern Community Colleges shall be provided before or at the time of registration, but no later than the first day of classes.
 Evidence of residency is the responsibility of the student.
+Procedures have been developed describing the various residency classifications which include qualifications, special provisions, and required documentation to serve as proof of residency.